 WARNING/HINT: the simple webserver will be exposed to all network interfaces.
 Thus it should NOT be used at machines being exposed to the internet.

-If the firewall at the host-machine is blocking incoming connections, you could temporarily turn off the firewall, grab your files, and turn on the firewall again afterwards.
+If the firewall at the host-machine is blocking incoming connections, you could temporarily turn off the firewall, grab your files, and turn the firewall ON at the hostmachine again afterwards.

 systemd firewalld service commands

 #check firewall-state sudo systemctl status firewalld.service # turn firewall off sudo systemctl stop firewalld.service #turn firewall on sudo systemctl start firewalld.service

 (older) ufw service commands

 #check firewall-state sudo service uwf status # turn firewall off sudo service uwf stop #turn firewall on sudo service uwf start